Webinar

 Fixed income investments

-Haworth says another sensible step may be to consider longer-term fixed income securities.
-“With the Fed actively cutting rates, it’s fair to expect that yields on short-term instruments will drop,” says Haworth.
-“In this environment, locking in one-year or two-year yields on Treasury bills at today’s higher rates may be a smart move to protect short-term cash.”
-Haworth adds that for investors seeking to achieve long-term goals, it may be an opportune time to put more money to work in longer-term fixed income securities.
-For tax-aware portfolios, investors may consider municipal bonds with slightly longer than average durations, with a modest allocation to high-yield municipal bonds.
-Within taxable portfolios, consider a meaningful investment in non-government agency issued residential mortgage-backed securities and AAA-rated collateralized mortgage obligations, while managing total duration with long-maturity U.S. Treasuries.
+Haworth says for investors with long-term goals, consider putting more money to work in longer-term fixed income securities.
+For tax-aware portfolios, investors should explore municipal bonds with slightly longer than average durations, including a modest allocation to high-yield municipal bonds.
+Within taxable portfolios, consider including global fixed income securities as part of the mix, along with a meaningful investment in non-government agency issued residential mortgage-backed securities.
 Trust portfolios should consider reinsurance investments.

 Equities

-Beyond the bond market, Haworth suggests that investors consider building and maintaining their equity allocation.
+Haworth says its important investors build and maintain their equity allocation.
 “Equities are likely to continue to benefit from positive economic growth, which will help corporate earnings grow.”
 He also suggests that real assets, such as real estate, offer an opportunity to protect against the impact of persistent inflation.
-In this environment, dollar-cost averaging can be an effective strategy for shifting funds into longer-term assets.
+In this environment, dollar-cost averaging can help mitigate risk by shifting funds into longer-term assets systematically over time.
+“This helps avoid the potential regret of investing a lump sum at the ‘top’ of the market,” says Haworth.

 The opportunity cost of too much cash